PowerShell/DscResources/CONTRIBUTING.md

-# Contributing to the Dsc Resource Kit
+# Contributing to the DSC Resource Kit

 Welcome to the DSC Resource Kit!
 We're thrilled that you'd like to contribute!
 Our community is essential to creating and maintaining all the DSC Resources.